esa2/city_explorer_react/README.md

 Estimate of time needed to complete: 20 min

-Start time:
+Start time: 18:05

-Finish time:
+Finish time: 18:20

-Actual time needed to complete:
+Actual time needed to complete: 15 mins
 ***

 Number and name of feature: create Map component